robinmordasiewicz/fortinet-forticnp/container-protection/configure.md

 +++
 archetype = "post"
-title = "Dashboard"
+title = "Configure"
-weight = 1
+weight = 4
 +++

-Dashboard
+Configure
 =========

 You can see really fancy graphs